 Ice skating, 3D Glasses, and snacks are available at the event for an additional fee.

 Admission: Tickets are $22.50 online/$25 online (general) and $17.50 online/$18/onsite (ages 6-12).
 Early bird price discounts available through Nov.
 28.

 The Lights of Christmas, Stanwood

-In Stanwood, 50 miles north of Seattle, the Lights of Christmas event remains a drive-through-only event with millions of twinkly lights, dozens of holiday displays, costumed characters and, of course, snacks along the way.
+In Stanwood, an hour north of Seattle, the Lights of Christmas is a mile-through drive-through event at the Warm Beach Camp and Conference Center with millions of twinkly lights, dozens of holiday displays, costumed characters and a place to stop for snacks along the way.